liserman/archiveRetriever/README.md

 In the Internet Archive often more than one memento is stored each day.
 For convenience, `retrieve_urls` only retrieves one memento for each day.
-If you would like to retrieve all mementos stored in the Internet Archive in your requested timeframe, you can use the option `collapseDate` to disable the automatic collapsing of the mementos.
+If you would like to retrieve all mementos stored in the Internet Archive in your requested time frame, you can use the option `collapseDate` to disable the automatic collapsing of the mementos.

 ``` r